 How to Properly Recycle Plastic Straws (Easily)

-If your city does not have the ability to recycle plastic straws, then you can use this trick to get them recycled properly.
+If your city does not have the ability to recycle plastic straws, then you can use my trick (which I call the “Repackaging Method”) to get them recycled properly.

 Here are the details: